totient-bio/gatnn-vs/README.md

 ### LambW optimizer

-Changes weight decay handling of Lamb optimizer similar to, analog to Adam -> AdamW.
+Changes weight decay handling of Lamb optimizer analog to Adam -> AdamW.
 In some tests, it was slightly better than AdamW, although not used for final model.

 ```python
 from gatnnvs.optim import LambW